 I purchased iPhone 12 on April 24, 2022, and it’s not even six months, and I have lost 5% battery health after I updated to iOS 16.1.
 I lost 1% of battery health every week.
 One user replied, “Same here, I lost 5% of my battery health”.

-- As per some users, iOS 16.0.3 update has fixed the quick battery drain.
+- As per some users, the iOS 16.0.3 update has fixed the quick battery drain.

 The battery has definitely gotten better on 16.0.3.
 Can’t wait to see if 16.1 will make it even better.